bamwani/car-counting-and-speed-estimation-yolo-sort-python/README.md

 1. Vehicle counting
 2. Lane segmentation
 3. Lane change detection
-4. speed estimation
+4. Speed estimation
 5. Dumps all these details into a CSV file

 ![SCREENSHOT](https://github.com/bamwani/car-counting-and-speed-estimation-yolo-sort-python/blob/master/Screenshot1.png)

+link to the ouput video:https://drive.google.com/open?id=1Zci9i13Voo9KMhJQyygoZ-kYAVFiaoVQ

+Note that there are 4 locations in the video and so the code(4 IFs), you can delete 3 and edit the first one according to your need.

-This project use YOLOv3 for Vehicle detection and SORT(Simple Online and Realtime Tracker) for vehicle tracking
+This project uses YOLOv3 for Vehicle detection and SORT(Simple Online and Realtime Tracker) for vehicle tracking

 # To run the project: